WebsecLabs/sql-injection-knowledge-base/src/content/mariadb/testing-injection.md

 SELECT * FROM Table WHERE id = 1;
 ```

+> **Note:** Rows marked with `-` in the Result column test whether arithmetic expressions are evaluated rather than returning True/False.
+Compare the returned value against expected results to detect injection.

 | Test Payload | Result | Description                                           |
 | ------------ | ------ | ----------------------------------------------------- |
 | `AND 1`      | True   | Logical truth maintains query validity                |